lightbasenl/react-native-panorama-view/README.md

 Add the following to your project's Podfile (TODO: Remove this once CTPanoramaView is updated) `pod 'CTPanoramaView', :git => 'https://github.com/cristianoccazinsp/CTPanoramaView.git', :branch => 'control-both'` `$ cd ios && pod install`
+Note: You may need to delete your Podfile.lock file before running pod install

 ## Troubleshooting iOS